-It was December 9th.
+Oh Boy, December 9th, not my proudest moment.
 I had just finished a very tricky and time consuming shingle maintenance project on Pleasure Point.
 2017 had proven to be a very good year.
-The draught that plagued our region for the past five years or so had been declared over, and consequently, the pressure washing floodgates had opened up in a big way.
+The draught that plagued our region for the past five years or so had been declared over, and consequently the pressure washing floodgates had opened up once again.
 Along with that new found freedom came numerous new clients that were looking to have their deck(s) stained and/or their shingles refinished.
-Again, it was a very busy and productive year, which is why, despite the unseasonably warm Santa Cruz winter weather, I decided to shut everything down for the remainder of the year.
+Again, it was a very busy and productive year, which is why, despite the unseasonably warm Santa Cruz winter weather, I still decided to shut everything down until the 2018 season.

 My phone rang, and I screened the phone call.
 A short message was left.
-The message said that I was highly recommended from a website called “Next Door”.
+The message said that I came highly recommended from some forum called “Next Door”.
 The man left his address, name and number.
-He and his wife live in the Glen Canyon area between Santa Cruz and Scotts Valley.
-That area is very close to where I live, and despite having ‘thrown in the towel’ for the 2017 season, I still decided to call this man back.
+He and his wife live in the Glen Canyon area between Santa Cruz and Scotts Valley, which for all intents and purposes is close proximity to my personal residence.

-He seemed nice enough.
+He seemed nice enough on the phone.
 He mentioned that he had already washed his decks and that he just needed somebody to stain the decks.
+Strike One.
 He also mentioned that he had done extensive research on deck stains, and that he had purchased ten gallons.
-As I am listening to this, I am thinking to myself that this guy has two strikes against him, and that before he strikes himself out silly, despite having already ‘thrown in the towel’ for 2017, perhaps I should pay them a visit and provide free advice.
-Their house was practically next door.(pun)
+Strike Two.
+As I am listening to this, I am thinking to myself that this guy is down 0-2 in the count, and that before he strikes himself out silly, despite having already ‘thrown in the towel’ for 2017, perhaps I should pay them a visit to at least provide free advice.
+We were practically neighbors.

 It was a 75 degree winter day.
 The sun was shining.
 I was relaxed.
 Quinn and I took a drive up to see these people.
 The house was beautiful.
 The decks were good sized.
 We pull up, and out the front door walks a 70ish year old man, barefoot and in board shorts, with a limp of sorts.
 My gut feeling from the onset was not a good one.
 I’ve been visiting homes and giving bids and performing five star work all over this county for 20 years, and something seemed fishy.
 I have certainly earned the right to have my hunches out in the field.

 So what did I do?
 I began asking questions.
 Lots and lots of questions.
 Questions about his bush-league wash job.
 Questions about sun exposure, staining techniques, etc. etc..
 Questions that I knew the answer to.
-I wanted to find out his intentions, his motivations, and his thought process.
-As much as he had started, which BTW all had to be redone if he wanted it done right, I knew w/ certainty that in his mind he’s thinking that the job is like 2/3 complete and he(they) was simply calling the expert to finish the project off.
+I wanted him to talk because I knew w/ certainty that in his mind he’s thinking that the job is like 2/3 complete and he(they) was simply calling the expert to finish the project off.
 That my friends is a trap!!
 In my mind, this job hadn’t even been started.
 Big Difference!

 His wife peered out from the back slider as we went walking by.
 I smiled, shook her hand, and introduced myself.

 Around the side part of the deck, this guy had already begun staining the stairs.
 Naturally I had questions.
 This is about the time he began to misinterpret my questions.
-My questions were being misinterpreted because my questions were trick questions that I already had the answer to.
+My questions were being misinterpreted because my questions were trick questions that again I already knew the answer to.
 My questions were my way of saying, “Dude, I know you think you are the expert, and I know you are beginning to think that this is my first day on the job, and I’m sure you’ve read 1000 homeowner forums about deck maintenance, but Dude…you have NO idea what you are doing, and Dude…trust me…I am hyper aware and keen to the fact that you have fallen for my invincibility, and you don’t even know it.”

 I finally asked the guy, as I was pointing to the 5-gallon bucket of cheap stain from Home Depot, I said, “Is this the stain you are using?”
 As I asked the question I knew the answer to, I got down on my hands and knees to read a word or two on the label.
 And that is when he said this: